History of the Centre

 The original fellowship of the Middle East Centre has proved remarkably enduring, though new members have joined over the years.
 Mr Hourani was succeeded by Hamid Enayat following his retirement in 1979.
 Avi Shlaim, Professor in International Relations, was attached to the Centre given his research interests in the Middle East.
 Celia Kerslake succeeded Professor Lewis as fellow in Turkish.
 Eugene Rogan was appointed to the lectureship in modern Middle Eastern history.
 Philip Robins was elected to a new post in the politics of the Middle East.
 Walter Armbrust was appointed to the Albert Hourani Fellowship and succeeded Derek Hopwood as University Lecturer in Modern Middle Eastern Studies.

 New endowments have enabled the Centre to expand its fellowship in recent years.
-Dr Michael Willis was appointed to the H.M.
+Michael Willis was appointed to the H.M.
 King Mohammad VI Chair in Moroccan and Mediterranean Studies through a most generous benefaction from the Moroccan British Society.
-Professor Tariq Ramadan was appointed to the H.H.
-Sheikh Hamad bin Khalifa Chair in Contemporary Islamic Studies through a magnanimous benefaction from the Qatar Foundation.
-In 2011, the Centre welcomed Dr Laurent Mignon joins us as Fellow in Turkish, following the retirement of Celia Kerslake; and Marwa Daoudy, joining for two years, as Fellow in the International Relations of the Middle East.
+Following a full professional search, Tariq Ramadan was appointed to the H.H.
+Sheikh Hamad bin Khalifa Chair in Contemporary Islamic Studies in 2009.
+In 2011, the Centre welcomed Laurent Mignon joining as Fellow in Turkish, following the retirement of Celia Kerslake; and Marwa Daoudy, joining for two years, as Fellow in the International Relations of the Middle East.
 In 2015 Toby Matthiesen joined the Centre as Senior Research Fellow in the International Relations of the Middle East - his work has focused on the international relations of the Arab Gulf states.